Jill Craigie

-Jill Craigie (born Noreen Jean Craigie; 7 March 1911 – 13 December 1999) was a British documentary filmmaker, screenwriter and feminist.
+Noreen Jean "Jill" Craigie (7 March 1911 – 13 December 1999) was a British documentary film director, producer, screenwriter and feminist.
 She was one of Britain's earliest female documentary makers.
 Her early films demonstrate Craigie's interest in socialist and feminist politics, but her career as a film-maker has been "somewhat eclipsed" by her marriage to the Labour Party leader Michael Foot (1913–2010), whom she met during the making of her film The Way We Live (1946).

 Early life

-Born Noreen Jean Craigie to a Russian mother and a Scottish father in Fulham, London, Craigie began her career in film as an actress.
+Born Noreen Jean Craigie to a Russian mother and a Scottish father in Fulham, London, England, Craigie began her career in film as an actress.

 Career

 Craigie's engagement in feminist issues came from reading Sylvia Pankhurst's The Suffragette Movement in the early 1940s.
 After this she attended a gathering of former suffragettes to lay flowers on the statue of Emmeline Pankhurst.
-She was struck by suffragettes' story and began interviewing them and starting to lay the groundwork for a documentary of the movement.
+She was struck by the suffragettes' story and began interviewing them and starting to lay the groundwork for a documentary of the movement.
 This never materialized due to the complicated internal politics of the suffrage movement post-campaign.
 Much of this correspondence can be found in her archives.
 In latter years, Craigie became an authority on the suffragette movement, holding a large collection of feminist literature in Britain, with pamphlets dating back to John Stuart Mill.
 In 1979, she wrote an introduction to a reprint of Emmeline Pankhurst's My Own Story, first published 1914.

 Her subsequent films depicted her socialist and feminist leanings and dealt with left-wing topics such as child refugees, working conditions for miners, and gender equality.
+The British Federation of Business & Professional Women paid Caigie for an Equal Pay Campaign Committee film and her film, To Be A Woman was first screened in 1951.
 After directing five films and writing two others, Craigie retired from the film business for almost forty years, returning to make a single film for BBC television.

 Craigie was one of the scriptwriters of Trouble in Store, Norman Wisdom's film debut, which screened in December 1953.
 The film broke box-office records at 51 out of the 67 London cinemas in which it played.
 After writing the first draft of the script, Craigie reportedly asked that her name be removed from the credits after learning of Wisdom's participation.

+Craigie served on the Board of Governors of the British Film Institute, having been appointed to the role by the Harold Wilson government.